HarryRHayden/CI_PP1/README.md

 ### Media

 - The photos used on the site are from [Pexels](https://www.pexels.com/)
-- The colours used on the site are found on [Coolors](https://coolors.co/)
+- The colours used on the site are found on [Coolors](https://coolors.co/) and [Scheme Colour](https://www.schemecolor.com/italy-flag-colors.php)
 - The favicon came from [Favicon](https://favicon.io/)